 Visit Newport, Rhode Island

 First stop will be Newport, Rhode Island.
 Newport is a quintessential, seaside New England town with natural beauty, shopping, great food and plenty of historical buildings.
 On your way into Newport, stop by Allie’s Donuts in North Kingstown for breakfast or Inside Scoop for ice cream.

-I would begin our day with a tour of any of the Newport Mansions, which were summer “cottages” for the ultra-wealthy in the early 20th century set on the Cliff Walk of Newport.
+I would begin our day with a tour of any of the Newport Mansions.
+They were summer “cottages” for the ultra-wealthy in the early 20th century and are set on the Cliff Walk of Newport.
 The grounds and interiors are open for touring.
 The opulence of the decor is stunning and the audio tours will give you a useful and interesting dose of history.
 If you are visiting in December, Christmas at the Mansions is a worthwhile excursion.
 With extra time you could stop by historic Fort Adams, the East Coast’s largest fort.

 Then head to lunch on the lawn at Castle Hill Inn.
 According to the New York Times “this place has the best view in town,” and I couldn’t agree more.
 The property overlooks the entrance to Narragansett Bay from the Atlantic ocean and the sweeping views are spectacular.
 It is hard to beat great food eaten under the sun while looking at the Newport Bridge, the town of Newport and the boats sailing by.

 Grab a Del’s Lemonade on your way back into Newport to take a walk along the Cliff Walk, a scenic 3.5 mile mainly paved walkway along the cliffs at the foot of the Newport mansions.
 Del’s Lemonade is an oh-so-good, refreshing, only-in-Rhode-Island frozen lemonade, but don’t expect a straw.